 - Med-X - Increases pain tolerance and damage resistance

 - Aqua Teen Hunger Force episode "Shake Like Me".
 If you're bitten by a radioactive black man and became black, taking Blaccine (anti-black vaccine?) will return you to normal.

-- The Simpsons episode "Bye Bye Nerdie".
-Repressitol keeps repressed memories from resurfacing.
+- In the episode "Bye Bye Nerdie", Repressitol keeps repressed memories from resurfacing.